Atlas F.C.: Estadio Jalisco

 Atlas currently plays in the Estadio Jalisco, which is the third largest stadium in Mexico and was constructed on 31 January 1960.
 It is a venue that has played host to historic matches and teams including Pelé's Brazil in 1970.
 In total, It was host for 8 games in the 1970 FIFA World Cup, 6 of which were from group stage matches, and two were quarter and semi-finals.
 Subsequently, the stadium was again host for 9 games in the 1986 FIFA World Cup, 6 of which were group stage matches, 1 was round of sixteen and the last 2 were quarter and semi-finals.

 Supporters and rivalry

 Atlas fans are as a whole collectively known as La Fiel (The Faithful), while La Barra 51 is the main organized supporter group.
 La Barra 51's name recalls Atlas' first championship in the Primera División de México in 1951.
 Through the team's struggling performance La Fiel has earned its name, supporting the team for 70 years without any major accomplishments.

+Atlas also has notable supporters such as Guadalajara natives Canelo Álvarez, Peso Pluma, and Alejandro Fernández.